 In the afternoon, we visit Swinbrook and the little churchyard where Nancy, Pam, Diana and Unity Mitford are buried.
 Not far away is Asthall Manor, home to the Mitford Girls, which Nancy turned into Alconleigh in her novel Love in a Cold Climate.
-Asthall is in private hands, but we can go inside to see the famous "Hons Cupboard" where the young Mitfords all tried to find out about sex.
 The tiny church next door is where "Uncle Matthew" timed the poor parson giving the sermon.
-(Overnight in Moreton-in-Marsh) B
+Batsford Park was home of the Mitford Sisters before they moved to Asthall Manor.
+We take a visit to the extensive gardens of the estate now an arboretum with a collection of rare trees.
+(Overnight in Moreton-in-Marsh) BL

-Richmond - 2 nights
+Helmsley - 2 nights

-Day 14: Thursday 20 May, Moreton-in-Marsh - Lichfield - Richmond
+Day 14: Thursday 22 May, Moreton-in-Marsh - Lichfield - Helmsley

+- Erasmus Darwin House, Lichfield

-- Lichfield Cathedral - Dr Samuel Johnson Birthplace Museum, Lichfield
+- Lichfield Cathedral (optional)

+- Dr Samuel Johnson Birthplace Museum, Lichfield

 This is another day of travel, with pleasant stops en route.
 Dr Samuel Johnson thought that the inhabitants of his birthplace Lichfield were the "most sober, decent people in England".
 Daniel Defoe called it "a place of good conversation and good company, above all the towns in this county or the next".
 Johnson's birthplace is a handsome eighteenth century house near to the cathedral which has memorials to him and to his pupil, the great actor David Garrick.
+Nestled in the Cathedral Close, Darwin House was once the family home of doctor, inventor and published poet Erasmus Darwin.
 The Cathedral Close in Lichfield is also the setting for Lady Bountiful's house in Farquhar's play The Beaux Stratagem.
-We will visit the birthplace, and there will be time to also see Lichfield Cathedral, on our way north to Richmond, gateway to the Yorkshire Dales.
+We will visit the Erasmus Darwin House and Dr Samuel Johnson's birthplace, and there will be time to also see Lichfield Cathedral, on our way north to Helmsley, set on the edge of the North York Moors National Park.